kiloreux/awesome-robotics/README.md

 * [DJI](http://www.dji.com/) industry leader in drones for both commerical and industrial needs.
 * [The construct sim](http://www.theconstructsim.com/)  A cloud based tool for building modern, future-proof robot simulations.
 * [Fetch Robotics](http://www.fetchrobotics.com/) A robotics startup in San Jose, CA building the future of e-commerce fulfillment and R&D robots.
+* [Festo Robotics](https://www.festo.com/) Festo is known for making moving robots that move like animals such as the sea gull like SmartBird, jellyfish, butterflies and kangaroos.

 ### Misc ###